japhir/stratPlot/README.md

+# Custom plotting fuctions

+## Plot
+My `Plot` function is an S3-method to create beautiful plots using base graphics.
+It slowly builds up the plot, with options to set the margins automatically, add polygons and bars from the axes to the data, plot horizontal and vertical error bars and error regions (polygons), and create (log) axes with nice minor tick marks, power labels (i.e. 10^4) as well as rotated axis titles.

-# StratPlot
+## StratPlot
 The StratPlot function allows you to easily create depth and age profile plots in R.

+# Usage

+## Installation
 The files that you need are `StratPlot.R`, if you're plotting Magnetochron ages `Chronages.csv`, and if you're plotting time GTS2012 time scales `GTS_colours.csv`.

-## Usage
+Source the script (`source("StratPlot.R")`) and it allows you to `Plot()`, `StratPlot()`, `AddGTS()`, etc.

+## Working with stratigraphic (age, depth, variable) data
 Use your spreadsheat editing skills (or R) to create a .csv that holds one sample per row with the variables of interest as separate columns.
 Make sure to include depth or age information in one of the columns.